-Known as Wilka Qhichwa in Quechua, the 110km-long Sacred Valley offers many surprises.
-Though famous for ruins such as Machu Picchu and beautiful cities like Cusco, there are 11 other things you must do and know about this area.
+Known as Wilka Qhichwa in Quechua, the 110km-long Sacred Valley offers travelers many surprises—apart from the given Machu Picchu and Cusco.

-Here are 11 things to do and know about the Sacred Valley (besides the main tourist attractions) below:
+Find out 11 things to do and know about the Sacred Valley (besides the main tourist attractions) below:

 1. The Incas chose to settle in the Sacred Valley partly because of the agriculture